10 Things To Do In Catania With Kids

 Take a Cable Car to Mount Etna

 Mount Etna is special, not only because it is the highest mountain in Sicily but also because it is the world's oldest recorded active volcano.
-You can follow guided tours up the mountain either by foot, by bus, or by cable car to see great views of the city below, as well as fields of lava and lava flows.
+You can follow guided tours up the mountain either by hiking on foot, by bus, or by cable car to see great views of the city below, as well as fields of lava and lava flows.

 You might not be able to go as far up the mountain on certain days depending on the safety measures, but otherwise, it is still an amazing experience.
 When you get home your kids will be able to tell their friends that they have stepped foot on a real volcano!